ietf-wg-httpapi/link-hint/draft-ietf-httpapi-link-hint.md

 * Content Model: Inner List of Strings
 * Specification: \[this document]

-Content MUST be a Inner List of Strings, each corresponding to a HTTP authentication scheme ({{Section 11.1 of HTTP}}), and optionally a "realms" member containing an array of zero to many strings that identify protection spaces that the resource is a member of.
+Content MUST be a Inner List of Strings, each corresponding to a HTTP authentication scheme ({{Section 11.1 of HTTP}}).

 ## auth-realms

 * Hint Name: auth-realms
 * Description: Hints the authentication realm(s) available for those schemes that support them in the HTTP Authentication framework {{Section 11 of HTTP}}.
-* Content Model: array (of strings)
+* Content Model: Inner List (of Strings)
 * Specification: \[this document]

-Content MUST be an array of strings, each indicating a protection space that the resource is a member of.
+Content MUST be an Inner List of Strings, each indicating a protection space that the resource is a member of.

 ## status